tkjagdale1111/ShahRizwan007/README.md

 ### 👋 Hi, I'm Rizwan Shah!

-🎓 Data Enthusiast | Aspiring Data Analyst
+🎓 Data Enthusiast | Data Analyst

 I'm a dedicated and analytical individual with a passion for turning data into actionable insights.
 My expertise spans SQL, MySQL, Python, Excel, and Power BI.
 I'm driven by the goal of excelling in a dynamic Analyst role within a forward-thinking company, where I can leverage my skills to make a meaningful impact.